Person

 Summary

-Raymond Cottam Allsop was an inventor and pioneer radio engineer.
-He was involved with radio in Australia from its earliest incarnation and later in life was a vocal advocate for the introduction of television.
+Raymond Cottam Allsop was an inventor and pioneer sound and radio engineer.
+He was involved with the experimentation and introduction of radio in Australia, experimental stereophonic sound systems, and a sound synchronisation system for movie projection that was successfully developed and used throughout Australia.
+Later in life he was a vocal advocate for the introduction of television.

 Details